LBNL-UCB-STI/beam/docs/developers.rst

    $ make down

-If you get the image from docker hub, you need to import the beam dashboard from metrics/grafana/dashboards directory.

 Cloud visualization services become more popular nowadays and save lost of effort and energy to prepare an environment.
 In future we are planing to use `Datadog`_ (a cloud base monitoring and analytic platform) with beam. `Kamon Datadog integration`_ is the easiest way to have something (nearly) production ready.
 .. _Datadog: https://www.datadoghq.com/